 DESC RIPTION Designer E.A.
-Scott and Gree E.A.
 Scott and Green (original building) Builder/ maker A.R.
 Hinwood (original building) Physical Description The George S. Grimley Pavilion is one and two storeys in height.
 The walls are rendered and painted masonry.
 The principal roof is hipped and clad in terracotta tile.
 The roof of the single storey wing on the north-western side is similarly hipped and clad in terracotta tile.
 The eaves are wide and timber lined.
 The change rooms on the north-eastern side have a flat concrete deck roof.
 The principal building form is two storeys in height.
 A projecting band delineates the ground and first floors.
 The principal elevation is the south-western elevation.
 A single storey portico projects outwards from this elevation.
 The portico is wide and flat roofed.
 The roof is supported by square profiled and Doric columns and bears the words 'George S. Grimley Pavilion.'
 Within the portico there is a pair of framed and glazed doors with toplight, to either side of which is a timber framed double hung window with a single pane to the lower sash and multiple panes to the upper sash.
 There are two similarly detailed windows at ground floor level to either side of the portico.
 At first floor level, there are a series of highlight metal framed awning sash windows.
 There is a single storey wing on the north-western side of the principal building form.
-It has a hipped roof and multiple paned doors and windows.
-The original pavilion has been extended on the north-eastern side to provide dressing rooms with a flat roofed deck accessed via concrete stairs on either side.
-The original seating has been removed and the top section, beneath the principal roof, infilled to house a gym.
-The pavilion is connected to the golf club via a single storey arcade on the south-eastern side.
-Physical condition and Archaeological potential Appears to be well-maintained.
-Archaeological potential: unknown.
-Note: no structures are known to have stood on this site prior to the construction of the clubhouse.
-Construction years Start year 1927 Finish year 1927 Circa Modifications and dates 1937-8: Alterations and additions (M.E.V Woodforde, architect).
-1972: Removal of seating in the grandstand and extension on the north-eastern side of the dressing rooms (David Brindley and Vickery, architect).
-1983: Alterations to the pro-shop.
-1996: Internal refurbishment.
-2008: Alterations to the gym.
-Further comments
+It has a hipped roof and multiple paned doors and windows. roofed deck access the top section, ben ed via concrete state eath the principal ed on the north-eastern s airs on either side.
+The or roof, infilled to house a gy club via a single storey are iginal seating has b ym. een removed ar Physical condition Appears to be well- maintained. and Archaeological potential Archaeological pote the construction of t lote: no structures are kno own to have stood o n this site prior t to Construction years Start year 1927 Finish year 1927 Circa Modifications and dates eating in the grand ey and Vickery, and the pro-shop. bishment.
+E.V Woodforde, architect) dstand and extension on trichitect). de of the dressir ng Further comments